danielytuk/browser-scripts/searx-ideal-settings/README.md

 # Ideal Search Settings for Searx

-Automatically sets ideal search parameters for enhanced search experience
+Automatically sets ideal search parameters for enhanced search experience.
+Make sure you change "HTTP Method" to GET in Preferences.

 ## Install